BranBayou/react-bookstore/README.md

 - [📝 License](#license)
 # 📖 React Bookstore <a name="about-project"></a>

-## React+CSS Setup
+## React+Redux Setup

-**React+CSS Setup** is an open source project aimed at building a safer, secure, fast, efficient and more realiable website.
+**React+Redux Bookstore** is an open source project aimed at adding and removing book lists from external API build with react redux toolkit.

 ## 🛠 Built With <a name="built-with"></a>